NBA Rumors: Enes Kanter Reveals Why He Didn’t Sign With LA Lakers After Knicks Buyout

 “I don’t care who you are.
 King – what do you call yourself? – King, queen, princess, whatever you are,” Kanter said at the time.
 “You know what?
 We’re going to fight.
 And nobody out there going to punk us.”

-However, a year after serving as a hero in New York, Enes Kanter slowly found himself out of the Knicks’ rotation earlier in the 2018-19 NBA season.
+However, one year after serving as a hero in New York, Kanter slowly found himself out of the Knicks’ rotation earlier in the 2018-19 NBA season.
 Despite what happened, Kanter doesn’t hold any grudge against the Knicks, saying that he understands that they are going in a different direction and need to focused on the development of their young players.
-Before he left the team, Kanter revealed that he had a conversation with Knicks executives Steve Mills, Scott Perry, and Coach David Fizdale and wished each other well.
+Before he left the team, Kanter revealed that he had a conversation with Knicks executives Steve Mills, Scott Perry, and Coach David Fizdale as they wished each other well.